Sorry, the 2019-2020 ecatalog will be released soon.

-The Career Pathway Certificate of Completion: Infant Toddler Development offers students a well-rounded understanding of the physical, cognitive and social development of infants and toddlers, and how to put that knowledge into appropriate practice, by offering a combination of lecture and practicum courses.
+The Career Pathway Certificate of Completion: Infant Toddler Development offers students a well-rounded understanding of the physical, cognitive, emotional and social development of infants and toddlers, and how to put that knowledge into appropriate practice.
 The practicum experience is embedded in a foundation of basic early childhood education, child and early literacy development and family relations courses.
 Coursework includes a focus on developing foundational knowledge of high quality developmentally appropriate practice, observation/assessment, and working in positive partnerships with parents.
 All courses are offered online.

 Click here to learn how this Pathway Certificate can lead to an AAS in Childhood Education and Family Studies.